 The initial primary audience for this work will be the LPC.
 The main output of the study will be a report, detailing the aims and objectives of the research, the methodology adopted and the main findings.
 The report should include a brief non-technical Executive Summary.
 Three bound copies of the final report and an electronic copy (preferably Word and pdf format) for the LPC website will be required.
-The LPC will make the findings publicly available, and a synopsis of the report will be included in the Low Pay Commission's 2018 Report.
-A brief summary of the interim report will also be included in our 2017 Report.
+The LPC will make the findings publicly available, and a synopsis of the report will be included in the Low Pay Commission's 2017 Report.

-In addition, there would be other deliverables expected.
 Deliverables may vary according to individual projects but will include:

-- A methodology paper;

-- Regular updates on emerging findings and project progress;

-- An interim report;

-- A draft final report;

-- A final report incorporating comments from LPC; - Up to four presentations of the key aspects of the work; and - Key datasets and syntax files.
+- A methodology paper; - Regular updates on emerging findings and project progress; - A draft report; - A final report incorporating comments from LPC; - Up to four presentations of the key aspects of the work; and - Key datasets and syntax files.